Sandford Fleming: Railway engineer

 His time at the Northern Railway was marked by conflict with the architect Frederick William Cumberland, with whom he started the Canadian Institute and who was general manager of the railway until 1855.
 Starting as assistant engineer in 1852, Fleming replaced Cumberland in 1855 but was in turn ousted by him in 1862.
 In 1863 he became the chief government surveyor of Nova Scotia charged with the construction of a line from Truro to Pictou.
 When he would not accept the tenders from contractors that he considered too high, he was asked to bid for the work himself and completed the line by 1867 with both savings for the government and profit for himself.

 In 1862 he placed before the government a plan for a transcontinental railway connecting the Atlantic and Pacific oceans.
 The first part, between Halifax and Quebec became an important part of the preconditions for New Brunswick and Nova Scotia to join the Canadian Federation because of the uncertainties of travel through Maine because of the American Civil War.
 In 1867 he was appointed engineer-in-chief of the Intercolonial Railway which became a federal project and he continued in this post until 1876.
 His insistence on building the bridges of iron and stone instead of wood was controversial at the time, but was soon vindicated by their resistance to fire.

+Between 1870 and 1875 Fleming supervised the building of several parts of the Intercolonial railway being built by Brown, Brooks & Ryan, a Toronto firm established by railway magnate Hugh Ryan.
+These sections were particularly costly due to the difficult terrain and included two bridges over the Miramichi River and six miles of approaches.

-By 1871, the strategy of a railway connection was being used to bring British Columbia into federation and Fleming was offered the chief engineer post on the Canadian Pacific Railway.
+By 1871, the strategy of a railway connection was being used to bring British Columbia into federation and Fleming was offered the chief engineer post on the Canadian Pacific Survey.
 Although he hesitated because of the amount of work he had, in 1872 he set off with a small party to survey the route, particularly through the Rocky Mountains, finding a practicable route through the Yellowhead Pass.
 One of his companions, George Monro Grant wrote an account of the trip, which became a best-seller.
 In June 1880, Fleming was dismissed by Sir Charles Tupper, with a $30,000 payoff.
 It was the hardest blow of Fleming's life, though he obtained a promise of monopoly, later revoked, on his next project, a trans-pacific telegraph cable.
 Nevertheless, in 1884 he became a director of the Canadian Pacific Railway and was present as the last spike was driven.